 In addition to guest quarters, Evans also collaborates with O’Connell on his private residences on the “campus.”
 One of these was Claiborne House.
 After O’Connell purchased the 1899 “eyesore,” he hired Alexandria architect Allan Greenberg to transform it into a stately, two-bedroom cottage that would look like it had always been there.
 The architect’s plan created a kitchen, library, media room and veranda and gave the house presence with a front porch and two-story foyer.

-Named for a frequent guest, food writer and critic Craig Claiborne, the cottage was O’Connell’s own home until 2006, when he moved into an 1885 Victorian he’d purchased nearby.
+Named for a frequent guest, food writer, and critic Craig Claiborne, the cottage was O’Connell’s own home until 2006 when he moved into 1885 Victorian he’d purchased nearby.
 Soon after, Claiborne House became the Inn’s presidential suite.
 In addition to its namesake, the retreat has hosted Al and Tipper Gore, Warren Beatty and Annette Bening, designers Carleton Varney and Charlotte Moss and many a celebrity chef.